CleverTap/PushTemplates/README.md

 [(Back to top)](#table-of-contents)

-  * This library uses local file system to download images for better performance. /data/data/<yourapp>/\*app_pt_dir\*.
+  * This library uses local file system to download images for better performance. `/data/data/your_app_name/app_pt_dir`.
   * These images are stored at a notification id level.
   * These images are deleted whenever the notification is dismissed or clicked.
-  * Using images of 3MB or lower are recommended for better performance.
+  * Using images of 3 MB or lower are recommended for better performance.
   * A silent notification channel with importance: `low` is created every time on an interaction with the Rating, Manual Carousel, and Product Catalog templates.
 This prevents the notification sound from playing when the notification is re-rendered.
   * The silent notification channel is deleted whenever the notification is dismissed or clicked.